amitlisha/HexaGen/README.md

 <img src="docs/board_examples/red_flower_yellow_center.png" alt="red flower with yellow center" width="40%" height="40%">

 ## Philosophy
-- drawing ideas from the dataset of natural language instructions
+Our approach in developing the formalism was rooted in the analysis of the natural language instructions in the dataset.
-- thinking of how to formalize the common computational ideas axpressed by the users in the instructions
-- allowing expression of most of the natural language instructions, while keeping the formalism compact and concise
+We focused on identifying the computational concepts expressed by users in these instructions and then formalizing them in a way that would allow for their expression in a concise and compact manner.
-- writing a code that is straightforward to use
+We aimed to create a user-friendly formalism by prioritizing code that is easy to use.
-- writing methods
+In addition, we made an effort to ensure that the code was robust enough to handle potential errors related to data type mismatches between function parameters and their respective arguments.

 ## Requirements